 Symptoms are often hard to treat, and it may take trying different treatment schedules and doses several times before any improvement is seen.

 Care for your health takes both traditional and alternative methods into account.
 Hypnosis, massage, and acupuncture have all been mentioned as possible treatments for fibromyalgia, but they have not been studied very much in this population.
 You should talk to your doctor about your treatment options before deciding on any of them.
+To help ease fibromyalgia symptoms, consider trying St George Massage – a perfect blend of restorative massage and relaxation techniques.

 Who usually takes care of this?